 As neck pain is just as common as back pain when flying and it can be so easy to crook your neck by sitting or attempting to sleep in awkward positions.

-So get yourself a neck pillow such as the Cabeau Evolution Memory Foam Travel Pillow for your next flight.
+So get yourself a neck pillow such as the Manta travel pillow for your next flight.

 As not only will this help to ward off neck pain, it'll also keep you more comfortable and relaxed.

 So you'll have a better chance of getting 40 winks too!